MostafaIn/ReactLectures/readME.md

-# ReactJS tutorials and Practical mini projects
+# ReactJS Tutorials and Practical mini projects

 >by Integrify